 - Security should be another thing on the list to consider.
 For example, how visible are your paddocks from the road?
 Does anyone live onsite?
 Should you consider using padlocks?

 - Public rights of way are also another thing to be aware of – do any footpaths, etc, cross your grazing land?
 If so, I would recommend fencing off the path (not only to protect your horses, but also save any public liability issues should a walker get kicked, etc), and putting up signs asking for dogs to be kept on leads and for people not to feed your horses.
-OS maps are a good place to check for public rights of way – Ordnance Survey Website.
+Different countries and areas will have different guidelines for fencing public rights of way and some may not even allow it, but where it is permitted I would allow for a minimum width of around 3m (10 feet), but always check your local guidelines.
+OS maps are a good place to check for where public rights of way are in your area – Ordnance Survey Website.

 The main thing, however you choose to design and manage your horse paddocks,